Here are some examples that use Calc-50 programming and graphics.

 Use the sum key as a loop control and the select key as an if statement.

 Evaluate the limit of a sequence using extrapolation.

 Evaluate an infinite sum with only prime terms.

-Define the prime counting function and use Aitken acceleration to coax more accuracy from a sum.
+Define the prime counting function and try extrapolation to get more accuracy from a sum.

 Derive a Guass quadrature integration rule.

 Evaluate Legendre polynomials, and use combinations, derivatives, sums, equation solving.

 Solve an equation where the function involves an integral.

 The solve key calls a function which in turn calls the integrate function.